Sudan will revise oil transit fee demand in talks with South

-ADDIS ABABA, July 25 (Reuters) - Sudan will revise its transit fee demand for South Sudan’s oil exports when the African neighbours resume talks to end an oil dispute for the first time since border fighting escalated in April, a Sudanese official said on Wednesday.
+ADDIS ABABA (Reuters) - Sudan will revise its transit fee demand for South Sudan’s oil exports when the African neighbors resume talks to end an oil dispute for the first time since border fighting escalated in April, a Sudanese official said on Wednesday.

 The U.N.
-Security Council has given the foes until Aug.
-2 to end all disputes or face sanctions.
-The neighbours came close to a war in April when their armies fought for weeks along the disputed border, the worst violence since South Sudan’s secession a year ago under a 2005 peace agreement.
+Security Council has given the foes until August 2 to end all disputes or face sanctions.
+The neighbors came close to a war in April when their armies fought for weeks along the disputed border, the worst violence since South Sudan’s secession a year ago under a 2005 peace agreement.

 The African Union has been trying to mediate but both countries remain at loggerheads over where to mark the disputed border and how much landlocked South Sudan should pay to export oil through the north.